Bommalattam (1968 film): Soundtrack

-Music was composed by V. Kumar and lyrics were written by Vaali, Alangudi Somu, Na.
+The film's music was composed by V. Kumar and lyrics were written by Vaali, Alangudi Somu, Na.
 Pandurangan and Avinasi Mani.
-For the song "Vaa Vathiyare", Srinivasan wanted the usage of Madras Bashai, but Vaali felt it was hard for him, so M. L. Govind was hired to "provide the apt words to go with it", leading to the birth of lines in the song like "Jambaar Jakku, Na Saidapetta Kokku".
+For the song "Vaa Vathiyare", Srinivasan wanted the usage of Madras Bashai, but Vaali felt it was hard for him, so M. L. Govind was hired to "provide the apt words to go with it", leading to the birth of lines like "Jambajar Jakku, Na Saidapetta Kokku" in the song.
 That also became Tamil cinema's first gaana song.
-"Vaa Vathiyare", sung by Manorama became popular, and in 1991 HMV released a compilation album under the same title, featuring songs sung by Manorama.
+"Vaa Vathiyare", written by Vaali and sung by Manorama became popular, and in 1991 His Master's Voice released a compilation album under the same title, featuring songs sung by Manorama.

 Reception

 Kalki appreciated the animated opening titles, but criticised the film's title for lacking relevance to the story.